-Criteria is a fascinating topic that opens up interesting discussion and debate.
-By changing criteria, we can completely change the final evaluation.
-Teaching our students to identify the criteria behind a decision will make them better decision makers and help them understand others’ points of views.
+When we ask students to “judge with criteria“, we’re pushing them past fluffy “opinion” questions and demanding some real thinking.
+By changing our criteria, we can completely change the final evaluation.
+Teaching our students to identify the criteria behind a decision will make them better decision-makers and help them understand others’ points of view.

 The Big Idea

-Ask your students to consider a situation in which an unpopular decisions might actually be correct.
+Ask your students to consider a situation in which an unpopular decision might actually be correct.

 The final decision depends heavily on the criteria being used to make it.